-By now hopefully you realize that there is silver bullet when it comes to business security.
+By now hopefully, you realize that there is no silver bullet when it comes to business security.
 Your company needs to address all aspects and have a well-rounded and complex solution for securing your assets.
 Your employees can be either your weakest link or your strongest shield of defense depending on their cybersecurity knowledge and behaviors.
-They must also recognize and take responsibility that securing your company is EVERYONE'S responsibility, not the job a select few.
-Enable your human firewall.
+They must also recognize and take responsibility that securing your company is EVERYONE'S responsibility, not the job of a select few.

 To learn how TechGuard can help you secure your organization and get employees in a security-first mindset, contact us today.